Summary of timeline:

 The Patient Innovator Track provides a stage to patients and family caregivers who are taking control of their health using data about their disease and their treatment.
 We invite patients to show the unimagined things people can do with data when their health is at stake.
 The goal of the track is to inspire the DevDays audience and to share the values that underpin FHIR.

-US DevDays 2020 is in Cleveland in June.
+US DevDays 2020 is June 15-18.
 FHIR DevDays happens every November in Amsterdam and June in the US.
 This will be the first Patient Innovator Track in the US.

-To apply, you don’t have to use FHIR – just health data.
+To apply, your achievement doesn’t have to use FHIR – just health data.

 It’s significant that to participate in this, you don’t have to be using FHIR; you just have to be doing something useful with health data.
 Read about what was done by the Amsterdam winner, John Keyes (right), one of the four finalists who were brought to Amsterdam last fall.
 Note in the photo caption: “to track the numbers that matter to him.”
 Truly patient centered design, because he did with the data what he found valuable.